JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 After we copy data to staging buffers, we need to tell GPU to copy data from staging buffers to GPU local resources.
 As we have mentioned before, to send commands to GPU, we need to record commands into command buffers, submit them to command queues, then waits for command buffers to be finished by GPU.

-The first command we need to record is `ICommandBuffer::set_context`, which tells GPU to setup a copy context.
-There are three kinds of contexts that we can set: `graphics`, `compute` and `copy`, only one context can be set at one time.
-A context switch will discard all previous context state.
-For example, if you bind one pipeline state object and multiple resources to a graphics pipeline, they you switch the context to `compute`, then all these bindings will be lost, and you need to bind them again when you switch the context back to `graphics`.
-Most commands can only be recorded in proper contexts, for example, `set_graphics_xxx` and `draw_xxx` commands can only be recorded in `graphics` context, `set_compute_xxx` and `dispatch` commands can only be recorded in `compute` context, and `copy_xxx` commands can only be recorded in copy context.

-After setting the proper context, we need to emit resource barriers to transfer resources used by GPU to compatible states.
+The first command we need to record is `ICommandBuffer::begin_copy_pass`, which tells GPU to start a copy pass.
+This is required because all copy commands like `copy_buffer`, `copy_texture` etc. can only be recorded in a copy pass scope.
+Similarly, we have render passes for render commands, and compute passes for compute commands.
+After beginning the copy pass, we need to emit resource barriers to transfer resources used by GPU to compatible states.
 Resource barrier commands are recorded by `ICommandBuffer::resource_barrier`, and will be described later.
 After resources have been transferred into suitable states, we call `ICommandBuffer::copy_buffer` to record one buffer-to-buffer copy command.
+Finally, we call `ICommandBuffer::end_copy_pass` to end the copy pass we opened before.

 When we finish recording commands into the command buffer, we call `ICommandBuffer::submit` to submit the command buffer to the command queue, call `ICommandBuffer::wait` to wait for the command buffer to be finished, then call `ICommandBuffer::reset` to clear commands in the command buffer, and reset the command buffer state so that it can be used for a recording new commands.